Zod Showcase

 Cross-field Validation with .refine()

 .refine() adds custom validation logic that runs after the schema passes.
 It receives the parsed value and returns true (valid) or false (invalid).
-Use the path option to attach the error to a specific field rather than the root.
+You can use the path option to attach the error to a specific field rather than the root.
 Try making the passwords match to see the success state.

 Schema